isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2332.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-cuteOffice ERP for PCM Version 2.0 - HRM Suite up to 50 Users
+24600

 ### Support Level
-Up to Engineering Services for SMEs <br>
+Up to Additional criteria:
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Workforce Management
+Web URL: www.enhanzcom.com
+Contact Hotline: 62761128
+Contact Email: enquiries@enhanzcom.com

 ### Contact Information
-13800
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.